Cosmological Constraints on $\Lambda$(t)CDM Models: Introduction

 The concordance cosmological model $\Lambda$CDM ($\Lambda$ plus Cold Dark Matter) is very successful in explaining a variety of cosmological observations as, for instance, the accelerating expansion of the Universe and the power spectrum of the cosmic microwave background radiation (CMB).
 However, the model suffers several theoretical and observational difficulties.
 Some remarkable examples are the cosmological constant problem, the coincidence problem, and the Hubble tension (see, e.g., \cite{Perivolaropoulos2022} for a review).

 In the last decades, we have seen an increasing number of alternatives to the $\Lambda$CDM model aiming to alleviate such difficulties.
 These alternatives range from the quest for dark energy models to extended theories of gravity.
 In this context, it is natural to investigate if $\Lambda$ is a function of the cosmic time $t$.

+Models with a time-varying $\Lambda$ or Vacuum-decay models have been conceived in different contexts.
+In several models, some ad hoc time dependence for $\Lambda(t)$ is assumed.
+Some of the most common examples were addressed in Refs. \cite{Vishwakarma2001, Ahmet2018} (see \cite{Overduin1998} and references therein for a list of phenomenological decay laws of $\Lambda(t)$).
+The functional form of $\Lambda(t)$ can also be derived, for instance, by geometrical motivations \cite{Azri2012, Azri2017} or from Quantum Mechanical arguments \cite{Szydlowski2015}.
+The interaction of vacuum with matter has also been considered in different approaches and confronted with recent cosmological data (see, e.g., \cite{Benetti2019, Papagian2020, Benetti2021, Bruni2022}).

-The consequences of a dynamical $\Lambda$ have been widely studied in the literature (see, e.g., \cite{Bruni2022, Papagian2020, Tsiapi2019, Ahmet2018, Azri2017, Azri2012, Szydlowski2015, Carvalho1992, Vishwakarma2001}, and \cite{Overduin1998} and references therein for a list of phenomenological decay laws of $\Lambda(t)$).
-One can conceive such time-varying cosmological terms in different contexts.
-One proposal emerges when one uses the renormalization group approach of quantum field theory in curved spaces to renormalize the vacuum energy density.
+A promising approach to overcome the puzzles of the $\Lambda$CDM model is known as the `running vacuum model' (RVM).
+It emerges when one uses the renormalization group approach of quantum field theory in curved spaces to renormalize the vacuum energy density.
 It is possible to show that vacuum energy density evolves as a series of powers of the Hubble function $H$ and its derivatives with respect to cosmic time: $\rho_{\rm vac}(H, \dot{H},\ldots)$.
 The leading term of the expansion is constant, but the next-to-leading one evolves as $H^2$.
-There are other terms in the expansion that can be relevant for the early Universe cosmology, but the term $H^2$ can affect the current evolution of the scale factor (for a review on the Running Vacuum model, see, e.g., \cite{Peracaula2022, Mavromatos2021}).
-Moreover, such a class of models can be more favored than the $\Lambda$CDM model when a fit with the cosmological observables is performed \cite{Sola2017}.
+There are other terms in the expansion that can be relevant for the early Universe cosmology, but the term $H^2$ can affect the current evolution of the scale factor.
+Initially, the RVM was introduced in a semi-qualitative way through the renormalization group approach.
+Some of the first motivations of this model can be found, e.g., in the Refs. \cite{Shapiro2000, Babic2001, Shapiro2002, Shapiro2003} (see also \cite{Sola2013} for an old review on the subject).
+However, in recent years, the RVM was derived from a rigorous analysis within the Quantum Field Theory in curved spacetime.
+The derivation of the final form of RVM can be found in the Refs. \cite{Pulido2020,Pulido2022a,Pulido2022b,Pulido2023} (see \cite{Peracaula2022} for a review on recent theoretical developments).
+Moreover, such a class of models can be more favored than the $\Lambda$CDM model when a fit with the cosmological observables is performed \cite{Sola2017, Peracaula2018, Tsiapi2019, Mavromatos2021, Peracaula2023, Peracaula2021, Peracaula2018b}.